-- Comprises identical or almost identical rendering of the wording or work of others, without clearly identifying this using quotation marks, italics, indentation or other clear indications stating the source of the material, see the educational institution's requirements to written work, on the official EASV platform for the programme. - Comprises major pieces of text with choice of words or formulations so close to that of another piece of writing that it is possible to determine through comparison that the text could not have been written without using the source in question - Comprises the use of words or ideas of others without giving reference to the source in an appropriate manner for cheating offences and disruptive behaviour during exams

-Re-uses text and/or central ideas from the student's own previously assessed answers (self-plagiarism) without observing the provisions laid down in items 1 and 3 above.
+- Comprises identical or almost identical rendering of the wording or work of others, without clearly identifying this using quotation marks, italics, indentation or other clear indications stating the source of the material, cf. the educational institution's requirements to written work on Moodle. - 2) Comprises major pieces of text with choice of words or formulations so close to that of another piece of writing that it is possible to determine through comparison that the text could not have been written without using the source in question - 3) Comprises the use of words or ideas of others without giving reference to the source in an appropriate manner - 4) Re-uses text and/or central ideas from the student's own previously assessed answers (self-plagiarism) without observing the provisions laid down in items 1 and 3 above.